 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the insulin.
 Insulin regular should be clear and colorless.

 Before injecting each dose, clean the injection site with rubbing alcohol.
-Change the injection site each time to lessen injury under the skin and to avoid developing problems under the skin (lipodystrophy).
+Change where you inject each time to lessen the risk of problems or damage under the skin (for example, pits/lumps or thickened skin).
 Insulin regular may be injected in the stomach area, the thigh, the buttocks, or the back of the upper arm.
 Do not inject into a vein because very low blood sugar (hypoglycemia) may occur.
 Do not rub the area after the injection.
-Do not inject into skin that is red, swollen, or itchy.
+Do not inject into skin that is red, swollen, itchy, or damaged.
 Do not inject cold insulin because this can be painful.
 The insulin container you are currently using can be kept at room temperature (see also Storage section).

 Inject this medication under the skin as directed by your doctor, usually within 30 to 60 minutes before a meal or immediately after a meal.
 Because this insulin is fast-acting, not eating right after a dose of this insulin may lead to low blood sugar (hypoglycemia).

 This product may be mixed only with certain other insulin products such as NPH insulin (pork).
 Always draw the insulin regular into the syringe first, then follow with the longer-acting insulin.
 Never inject a mixture of different insulins into a vein.
 Consult your health care professional about which products may be mixed, the proper method for mixing insulin, and the proper way to inject mixtures of insulin.
 Do not mix insulins if you are using an insulin pump.

 Do not change brands or types of insulin without directions on how to do so from your doctor.